 On Windows, when you open the Spotify window, press the Alt key on your keyboard, and under the File menu, select View.

-You should ensure that your Windows or Mac system are fully up to date.
-Updating your Operating System can remove annoying errors, so it's always a good idea to check for updates from the Settings or the System Preferences menu on Windows and Mac, respectively.
+You should ensure that your Windows or Mac systems are fully up to date.
+Updating your device’s Operating System can remove such annoying errors, so it’s always a good idea to check for updates from the Settings menu on Windows and Mac.

-Spotify is an integral part of my work from home routine.
-And I'm sure it applies to many of you as well.
+Spotify is an integral part of millions of users’ workflow.
 If you face any error while playing your favorite tracks, go through the steps above and troubleshoot the issue.
-While you are at it, let us know which trick worked for you in the comments section below.
+If the problem persists, move to YouTube Music.
+Read our comparison post to learn the differences between the two.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.